smetj/wishbone/README.rst

 What?
 -----
-Wishbone is a Python programming library to write `asynchronous` event pipelines mainly focussed on event processing.
+A Python library to easily write coroutine based event pipeline solutions.

 How?
 ----

-It does this by connecting modules to each other by shoveling data from one module's queue into the other in order to create an event processing flow.
+In this context, "event pipelines" would be best described as a collection of isolated functions connected into a workflow through which events travel and change.
-A module follows the Unix philosophy of writing programs that do one thing and do it well.
-Modules work independently and asynchronously from each other without the need for callbacks.
-WishBone is build upon the great Gevent library which uses the libevent library as an eventloop.
+This is done by shoveling events from one module's queue into the other in order to create a "flow-chart like" event pipeline.
+A Wishbone module follows the Unix philosophy of writing programs that do one thing and do it well.
+Within a Wishbone instance, the modules are running pseudo-concurrently using greenlets on top of a libevent event loop thanks to the the great Gevent library.
+Wishbone also offers the possibility to start multiple concurrent processes each with a Wishbone (libevent) instance.

 Documentation
 -------------